ChamathDilshanC/Job_Portal_Skill_Api/README.md

 - **36+ Job Positions** across Technology, Design, Business, and Finance domains
 - **100-200+ Skills per Position** including modern frameworks, tools, and technologies
+- **400+ Academic Degrees & Certifications** from undergraduate to professional qualifications
 - **Updated for 2025** with the latest industry-relevant skills
 - **Secure API Key Authentication** to protect your data
 - **Fast & Scalable** - Deployed on Vercel's edge network